 Eating out is cheap and the local markets are an adventure.
 The Catholic nun at Pangan Lokal (Traditional Food Centre) in Ende runs a restaurant and school to teach girls from poor families how to become cooks.

 It’s a great way to taste local food and help a child in need.
 Of all the things to do in Flores, I wouldn’t miss this one.

 Flores has diverse textile traditions, from the cultures of Bajawa in the west, Ende in central Flores, and Sikka in the east.

 Ancestral traditions have been influenced by both Catholicism and Islam.
 Most textiles are handmade from organic natural dyes and patterns are geometrical.

-Garuda’s new Explore fleet of ATR72-600 aircraft now fly to untouched areas in eastern Indonesia previously unreachable by commercial flight.
-Tropical destinations now accessible include Labuan Bajo (the gateway to Pulau Komodo) and Pulau Ende, where Mount Kelimutu, a volcano with three crater lakes filled with water of different colours, is a little-known gem.
+Garuda’s Explore fleet of ATR72-600 aircraft flies to untouched areas in eastern Indonesia.
+Destinations now accessible include Labuan Bajo (the gateway to Pulau Komodo) and Pulau Ende, where Mount Kelimutu, a volcano with three crater lakes filled with water of different colours, is a little-known gem.

 Going surfing?
 Garuda has a complimentary sports equipment allowance of 23kg.
 You can lug along equipment such as surfboards, golfs clubs or diving gear at no extra charge.

-Garuda offers immigration on-board service on all flights from Sydney, a convenient service that allows passengers to avoid long queues at immigration.
+Garuda also offers immigration onboard service on all flights from Sydney, a convenient service that allows passengers to avoid long queues at immigration.